-This guide will cover everything you need to know about Google Ads costs in 2024, including pricing factors, how Google determines cost-per-click (CPC), pricing basics, additional expenses, and budgeting strategies.
+This guide will cover everything you need to know about Google Ads costs in 2024: pricing factors, how Google determines your cost per click, pricing basics, additional expenses, budgeting strategies, and everything in between.

 Google Ads Cost Pricing Factors